INL/BlackLab/site/docs/guide/getting-started.md

 It is possible to configure BlackLab to perform the necessary tokenizing and tagging; see [Convert/Tag plugins](/server/#convert-tag-plugins).
 :::

 One way to convert your data is using our tool [OpenConvert](https://github.com/INL/OpenConvert), which can generate TEI or FoLiA from txt, doc(x) or html files, among others.
-After conversion, you can tag the files using a tool such as <a href='http://ilk.uvt.nl/frog/'>Frog</a>.
+After conversion, you can tag the files using a tool such as [Frog](http://ilk.uvt.nl/frog/).

 A [web-based user interface](http://openconvert.clarin.inl.nl/) for converting and tagging (Dutch) input files is available.
 You will need a [CLARIN.eu account](https://user.clarin.eu/user) ([more information](https://www.clarin.eu/content/clarin-identity-provider)).